banos/xxtmp-testmvc/examples/vue/readme.md

 ## Credit

-This TodoMVC application was created by [Evan You](http://evanyou.me).
+This TobuyMVC application was created by [Evan You](http://evanyou.me).